ACP-PCVCF/pcf-registry/README.md

 #### How to start:
 1. clone the repository
 2. cd into pcf-registry
-3. install and update by using this command: helm upgrade --install pcf-registry ./pcf-deployment-charts -n pcf-registry --create-namespace
+3. install and update by using this command: helm upgrade --install pcf-registry ./pcf-deployment-charts -n proving-system